t3rmin0x/CTF-Writeups/m0leCon CTF/The Rickshank Rickdemption/README.md

 And the other thing is there is hash checking of the save value and if the result is **`0`** the game is loaded..
 So we can bypass this by manually changing the value to 0 during dynamic analysis of the game with gdb

 Now I run the game and attach the process to gdb.
-Set a breakpoint in the loadgame before the comapre is called. `b *loadgame+594`
+Set a breakpoint in the loadgame before the compare is called. `b *loadgame+594`
 ```
 ```
 Continue execution and called the `Load Game` in the main game.
 The program hits the breakpoint.